Jackass Flat

 PROFILE FAQ

-Jackass Flat has strong levels of nearby infrastructure activity, ranking in the top 30% nationally
+Jackass Flat has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified two projects likely affecting the region: Bendigo and Echuca Line Upgrade - Electronic Train Order (ETO) System, Victory Christian College Stage 1, Bendigo Low Line, and La Trobe University Bendigo Campus Transformation.
-The following details projects most relevant to the area.
+Two projects have been identified by AreaSearch as potentially impacting the area: Bendigo and Echuca Line Upgrade - Electronic Train Order (ETO) System, Victory Christian College Stage 1, Bendigo Low Line, La Trobe University Bendigo Campus Transformation.

 Professional plan users can use the search below to filter and access additional projects.